onyx-and-iris/nvda-voicemeeter/README.md

 ### `Quick access binds`

-There are a number of quick binds available to assist with faster navigation and general usage.
+There are a number of quick binds available to assist with faster navigation and general use.

-When focused on any one of "Physical Strip", "Virtual Strip" or "Buses" you may use `Control + Number` to skip to the corresponding channel number.
+When focused on any one of "Physical Strip", "Virtual Strip" or "Buses" you may use `Control + Number` to skip to the corresponding channel.

 When focused on any single channel (Strip or Bus), the following binds exist:

+- `Alt + Number` will trigger the Bus output button corresponding to the number.
+For example `Alt + 3` will trigger the `A3` button
 - `Control + O` will trigger the Mono button
 - `Control + S` will trigger the Solo button
 - `Control + M` will trigger the Mute button